THE FINAL STEPS

 If the buyer determines the evaluations and inspections to be unacceptable during there due diligence contingency period, the buyer may: No later than the due diligence deadline, cancel the contract by written notice to the seller in a mutual release form requesting out of the deal and to receive their deposit back in full, or no later than the due diligence deadline, resolve with the seller in writing any objectives.

 In the final steps of the transaction, we will coordinate and complete any remaining details: Is the sale contingent upon an appraisal?
 At what amount did the property appraise?
 Was the sale contingent upon the buyer selling their previous home?
 How is the buyers financing going?
 Are there any last-minute issues for securing their mortgage?
-Does the seller have any obligations to complete as per the agreement of purchase and sale.
+Does the seller have any obligations to complete as per the APS.

 Deal Is Firm

-Once the buyer has waived their conditions, your home is now sold, time to finalize closing documents.
+Once the buyer has been satisfied and has fulfilled or waived their conditions, your home is now sold.
+Time to finalize closing documents.

 Contact Notary or Lawyer